Will beat Yogi to repeat 1971 history when CM lost from Gorakhpur: Chandra Shekhar Aazad | Politics

 On being dubbed a ''vote cutter'' party by some quarters, Aazad retorted, ''Who stood up for the youth when ‘lathis’ rained on them for seeking employment, when injustice was done against sisters…. who raised real issues of the people?''
 According to him, people in Uttar Pradesh saw the SP rule from 2012 to 2017 and the BJP from 2017 to 2022.
 “After being disappointed with the SP government, people voted for BJP.
 So, the BJP came to power because of them (SP).''
 People will not make the same mistake again, the ASP chief added.

-Asked if he has a realistic chance against the incumbent chief minister in his pocket borough of Gorakhpur, Aazad said he is confident of his chances.
+Asked if he would be open to a post polls alliance, Aazad said his party would take a decision when the time comes.
+He asserted that he would head to Gorakhpur and present his agenda before the people.

+He is confident of his chances in the incumbent chief minister's pocket borough.
 “When people can make Prime Minister Narendra Modi an MP despite not being from the state, I at least belong to Uttar Pradesh.” ''I will defeat him (Adityanath), we need organisational strength for it and we have that.
-Their failures are plenty… inflation, Covid handling, unemployment recruitment scams, law and order and women's security, this government has failed on all counts,'' he said.
+Their failures are plenty… inflation, Covid handling, unemployment recruitment scams, law and order and women's security, this government has failed on all counts,'' Aazad said.

 There was talk of Adityanath fighting from Ayodhya but this was later ''changed'' to Gorakhpur Urban.
 He knew Chandra Shekhar Aazad will contest against him so he returned to a so-called ''safe seat'', the ASP chief said.